KYIX

-KYIX (104.9 FM) is a repeater station for the Air 1 Radio Network based in Chico, California and licensed to South Oroville, California.
-It is owned by Butte Broadcasting Company, Inc., which owns and operates sister station KKXX-AM.
+KYIX (104.9 FM) is a repeater station for the Air1 Radio Network based in Chico, California and licensed to South Oroville, California.
+It is owned by Butte Broadcasting Company, Inc., which owns and operates sister station KKXX.

 Brief history

 KYIX was originally a locally-run Christian station managed by Ron and Sarah Warkentin, later Randy and Monica Zachary of Reality Radio Ministries and was known as Reality Radio Y105.
 It then became a part of the Radio U network before being picked up by Air 1.